jsoref/heartwood/crates/radicle-cli/examples/rad-id.md

 For cases where `threshold > 1`, it is necessary to gather a quorum of signatures to update the Radicle identity.
 To do this, we use the `rad id` command.
-For now, since we are the only delegate, and `treshold` is `1`, we can update the identity ourselves.
+For now, since we are the only delegate, and `threshold` is `1`, we can update the identity ourselves.

 Let's add Bob as a delegate using their DID,